SUwonglab/sc-compReg/README.md

 ## Full Workflow ##
 The entire scCompReg workflow consists of three mandatory steps and one optional step.

-**The necessary inputs to `sc_compreg` are**
-* consistent cluster assignments in scRNA-seq and scATAC-seq (can be obtained from coupled nonnegative matrix factorization or obtained elsewhere)
-* gene expression matrices of samples 1 and 2
-* chromatin accessibility matrices of samples 1 and 2
-* symbol names of samples 1 and 2
-* text file indicating the peak names of sample 1
-* text file indicating the peak names of sample 2

 1. **Download the `prior_data` directory from github via `git clone git@github.com:SUwonglab/sc-compReg.git`.**

 2. Optional: obtaining cluster assignments from coupled nonnegative matrix factorization.